Nathan Jawai: National team career

-Jawai represented the Australian Boomers at the 2009 FIBA Oceania Championship and the 2014 FIBA World Cup.
-In November 2018, he was called up to the Boomers squad for the team's next window of 2019 FIBA World Cup qualifiers.
+Jawai debuted for Australia at the 2005 FIBA Under-21 World Championship.
+He represented the Australian Boomers at the 2009 FIBA Oceania Championship, 2014 FIBA World Cup, and 2015 FIBA Oceania Championship.

+In November 2018, Jawai was called up to the Boomers squad for the team's next window of 2019 FIBA World Cup qualifiers.

 Personal life

 Jawai is the nephew of Danny Morseu, the first Indigenous Australian to play basketball for Australia.
 Jawai has two daughters.